bali-nebula/aws-bali-nebula/README.md

  * [nebula services](https://github.com/craterdog-bali/js-bali-nebula-services/wiki)

 ### Getting Started
+Prior to cloning this project, several local tools need to be installed.

 #### Installing HomeBrew
 We use [homebrew](https://brew.sh/) to install the other things we need, so here is how to install it: